omnibor/site/content/glossary/git.md

 There is some nacent movement in git to [SHA-256](https://git-scm.com/docs/hash-function-transition/) for gitrefs.
-As the purpose of GitBOM using gitrefs for [artifact ids](/glossary/artifact#artifact-identifiers) is to match the indexing of the [leaf artifacts](/glossary/artifact/#leaf-artifacts) (aka source files), it is anticipated that GitBOM will follow gits transition to SHA-256 at the rate it is adopted.
+As the purpose of GitBOM using gitrefs for [artifact ids](/glossary/artifact#artifact-identifiers) is to match the indexing of the [leaf artifacts](/glossary/artifact/#leaf-artifacts) (aka source files), it is anticipated that GitBOM will follow git's transition to SHA-256 at the rate it is adopted.